Cancer immunotherapy: Rituximab

+Trastuzumab

-Immune checkpoints
+Immune checkpoint blockade

 Immune checkpoints affect the immune system function.
 Immune checkpoints can be stimulatory or inhibitory.
 Tumors can use these checkpoints to protect themselves from immune system attacks.
-Currently approved checkpoint therapies block inhibitory checkpoint receptors.
+Checkpoint therapies approved as of 2012 block inhibitory checkpoint receptors.
 Blockade of negative feedback signaling to immune cells thus results in an enhanced immune response against tumors.
-Immune checkpoint blockade therapies have varied effectiveness.
+As of 2020, immune checkpoint blockade therapies have varied effectiveness.
 In Hodgkin lymphoma and natural killer T-cell lymphoma, response rates are high, at 50–60%.
 Response rates are quite low for breast and prostate cancers, however.
+A major challenge are the large variations in responses to immunocheckpoint inhibitors, some patients showing spectacular clinical responses while no positive effects are seen in others.
+A plethora of possible reasons for the absence of efficacy in many patients have been proposed, but the biomedical community has still to begin to find consensus in this respect.
+For instance, a recent paper documented that infection with Helicobacter pylori would negatively influence the effects of immunocheckpoint inhibitors in gastric cancer., but this notion was quickly challenged by others.

 One ligand-receptor interaction under investigation is the interaction between the transmembrane programmed cell death 1 protein (PDCD1, PD-1; also known as CD279) and its ligand, PD-1 ligand 1 (PD-L1, CD274).
 PD-L1 on the cell surface binds to PD1 on an immune cell surface, which inhibits immune cell activity.
 Among PD-L1 functions is a key regulatory role on T cell activities.
 It appears that (cancer-mediated) upregulation of PD-L1 on the cell surface may inhibit T cells that might otherwise attack.
 PD-L1 on cancer cells also inhibits FAS- and interferon-dependent apoptosis, protecting cells from cytotoxic molecules produced by T cells.
 Antibodies that bind to either PD-1 or PD-L1 and therefore block the interaction may allow the T-cells to attack the tumor.